Parti Rakyat Malaysia: Recent activity

 PRM contested in the general elections of 2008, 2018 and 2022 without winning any seats at the federal or state level.
 PRM did not join the opposition coalition Pakatan Rakyat (2008–2015) or its successor Pakatan Harapan (2015–present).

 After Hassan returned to PKR, the position of PRM president was taken up by Rohana Ariffin from 2010 to 2015.
-She eventually stepped down to be replaced by Ariffin Salimon.
+She eventually stepped down to be replaced by Ariffin Salimon who was president from 2015 to 2018.
+His place was then taken by Mohd Hashim Saaludin from 2018 to 2023.

 In the lead-up to the 2018 general election, the party was joined by former DAP assemblywoman for Teratai, Jenice Lee Ying Ha, and former Kapar MP, S. Manikavasagam who had previously represented PKR.
 Both contested in the election but failed to win.

 In the 2022 general election, the party nominated 16 candidates, all of whom lost their deposits.
 In the aftermath of the election, the PRM central committee unanimously voted to appoint former UMNO and PKR politician, Mohamad Ezam Mohd Nor as deputy president of the party.
 Rohana Ariffin referred to Ezam's appointment as "tragic", asserting that the party had shifted to the right and that "we are seeing the demise of a left-wing party."

 Factional dispute

 Upon Ariffin Salimon's death in December 2023, Mohamad Ezam was bypassed for the presidency in favour of vice president Ahmad Jufliz Faizal, beginning a factional dispute.
 An extraordinary general meeting was held on 2 March 2024, where Rohana Ariffin and Mohamad Ezam were elected president and deputy president.
 The meeting also elected Tan Chow Kang, S. Manikavasagam, and youth leader Sarah Afiqah Zainol Ariff as party vice presidents, and RN Raj as secretary-general replacing Koh Swee Yong.
 The Registrar of Societies (ROS) has yet to recognise the new leadership as of 3 March 2024.

 In 2024 Kuala Kubu Baharu by-election, PRM fielded Ariffin Salomon’s daughter in-law Hafizah Zainuddin, who lost her deposit.

 In September 2024, Mohamad Ezam left the party to join the Malaysian Islamic Party (PAS).
+As of 2026 party congress, Ahmad Jufliz as the party's president renewed the party's aim to participate in coming 16th general election and state elections.
+Under his leadership its members were openly more supportive with Parti Sosialis Malaysia and the Blok Progresif campaign in 2026 state elections, but the party officially denied joining any coalitions.